CanAISolutions/canai-build/docs/api/endpoints.md

 - Only basic aggregation (total revenue, refunds, event counts)
 - No advanced analytics or PostHog integration
 - Admin access to all data pending RLS policy update

+---

+### POST /v1/messages (Planned/Experimental)

+- Accepts: { messageText: string (required, 1-1000), subject: string (optional, max 200), user_id:
+  uuid (required) }
+- Returns: 501 Not Implemented (stub for future user messaging)
+- Validation and sanitization are enforced, but the endpoint is not yet active.